Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 To strengthen cohesion we need to separate concerns.
 Let’s see the problem from the point of view of the client of the `RealTimeGalleryAdsRepository` class, (this point of view is generally very useful because the test is also a client of the tested class) and think about what it would want from the `RealTimeGalleryAdsRepository`.
 It would be something like *“obtain the gallery ads for me”*, that would be the responsibility of the `RealTimeGalleryAdsRepository`, and that’s what the `GalleryAdsRepository` represents.

-Notice that to satisfy that responsibility we do not need to use a cache, only get some ads from the AdsRepository and map them (the original functionality also included some enrichments using data from other sources but we remove them from the example for the sake of simplicity).
-Caching is an optimization that we might do or not, it’s a refinement or embellishment to how we satisfy the responsibility but it’s not necessary to satisfy it.
-In this case, caching changes the *“how”* but not the *“what”*.
+Notice that to satisfy that responsibility we do not need to use a cache, only get some ads from the `AdsRepository` and map them (the original functionality also included some enrichments using data from other sources but we remove them from the example for the sake of simplicity).
+Caching is an optimization that we might do or not, it’s a refinement of how we satisfy the responsibility but it’s not necessary to satisfy it, so, we might say that caching changes the *“how”* but not the *“what”*.

-This matches very well with the [Decorator design pattern](https://en.wikipedia.org/wiki/Decorator_pattern) because this pattern *“comes into play when there are a variety of optional functions that can precede or follow another function that is always executed”*<a href="#nota9"><sup>[9]</sup></a>.
-Using it would allow us to attach additional behaviour (caching) to the basic required behaviour that satisfied the role that the client needs (*“obtain the gallery ads for me”*).
-This way instead of having a flag parameter (like `useCache` in the original code) to control whether we cache or not, we might add caching by composing objects that implement the `GalleryAdsRepository`.
-One of them, `RealTimeGalleryAdsRepository`, would be in charge of getting ads from the AdsRepository and mapping them to gallery ads; and the other one, `CachedGalleryAdsRepository`, would cache the gallery ads.
+This matches very well with the [Proxy design pattern](https://en.wikipedia.org/wiki/Proxy_pattern) <a href="#nota9"><sup>[9]</sup></a> because it allows us to attach additional behaviour (caching) to the basic behaviour that satisfied the role that the client needs (*“obtain the gallery ads for me”*).
+This way instead of having a flag parameter (like `useCache` in the original code) to control whether we cache or not, we might add caching by composing two objects that implement the `GalleryAdsRepository` interface.
+One of them is the object with the basic behaviour, `RealTimeGalleryAdsRepository`, that would be in charge of getting ads from the `AdsRepository` and mapping them to gallery ads, and the other one, `CachedGalleryAdsRepository`, would cache the gallery ads.
+The object with the basic behaviour might not be called if the proxy decides it does not need to do so.

-So we moved the responsibility of caching the ads to the `CachedGalleryAdsRepository` class which decorated the `RealTimeGalleryAdsRepository` class.
+So we moved the responsibility of caching the ads to the `CachedGalleryAdsRepository` class which wraps the `RealTimeGalleryAdsRepository` class.

 This is the code of the `CachedGalleryAdsRepository` class:
 <script src="https://gist.github.com/trikitrok/965181644c5aa7e7b51ae0944634611c.js"></script>